Capital Health – East Trenton Closure

 What happens if a resident misses time during the year due to illness or other event?

-Residents who require extended leave for greater than 2 weeks are required to discuss making up the time at the end of the residency year with the program and pharmacy directors.
+Residents who require extended leave for greater than two weeks are required to discuss making up the time at the end of the residency year with the program and pharmacy directors.
 Extending the program may be necessary if goals and objectives of the program are not met due to extended leave.

 If the resident is unable to complete the requirements of the program within the residency year due to extended professional, family or sick leave, they may be granted a leave of absence at the discretion of the RPD and Director of Pharmacy.
-The resident must compete all rotational time including staffing shifts missed while on leave.
+The resident must compete all rotational time, including staffing shifts missed while on leave.

 What are the requirements for successful completion of the residency?

-- Completion of BLS, ACLS and PALS certification courses are required.
+• Completion of BLS, ACLS and PALS certification courses are required.

 How are research projects selected?

 Residents are encouraged to select their own research topics based on their interests.
-Program faculty will assist in selecting a topic in the event a resident does not have any particular interests of their own.
+Program faculty will assist in selecting a topic in the event a resident does not identify any particular interests of their own.
 Topics must be impactful to the institution strategic priorities.

 Is office space provided for each resident?